Description:

 - Fertilisation:

-Regularly use aquarium fertilisers to enhance coloration and promote healthy growth.
+Regularly use aquarium fertilisers to enhance colouration and promote healthy growth.
 Follow the instructions on the fertilizer bottle for precise dosing to avoid over-fertilisation.

 - Iron Supplementation: